libjpeg-turbo/buildscripts/README.txt

 GCC 5 (installed through MacPorts)

-Xcode 4.3.x (available at https://developer.apple.com/downloads --
+Xcode 7.2.x (available at https://developer.apple.com/downloads --
 Apple ID required.)
-The build scripts need this in order to produce libjpeg-turbo binaries that are backward compatible with the iPhone 3G.
-Xcode should be installed under /Applications/Xcode43.app.

-Xcode 4.6.x (available at https://developer.apple.com/downloads --
-Apple ID required.)
-The build scripts need this in order to produce libjpeg-turbo binaries that are compatible with the iPhone 5 and iPad 4.
-Xcode should be installed under /Applications/Xcode46.app.
-NOTE: we could use Xcode 5.1.x, as below, but Xcode 4.6.x was the last version to include LLVM-GCC, which performs better with libjpeg-turbo than clang.

-Xcode 5.1.x (available at https://developer.apple.com/downloads --
-Apple ID required.)
-The build scripts need this in order to produce libjpeg-turbo binaries that are compatible with the iPhone 5S and later and OS X 10.5.
-Xcode should be installed under /Applications/Xcode51.app.
+The build scripts need this in order to produce bitcode-enabled libjpeg-turbo binaries for iOS.
+Xcode should be installed under /Applications/Xcode72.app.

 Apple Java for OS X (needed in order to test the 32-bit x86 build)